Vitamix Deals!

 EASY FALAFEL RECIPE

-This relatively easy vegan falafel recipe is a great introduction to this flavorful fried chickpea dish and is lower in calories than your regular meat filled lunch.
+This vegan relatively easy falafel recipe is a great introduction to this flavorful fried chickpea dish.
+Moreover it is lower in calories than your regular meat filled lunch.

-Typically served in a pita wrap with pickled veggies and tahini sauce or with french fries, falafel can also be enjoyed atop a salad with some Greek olives and a cucumber tahini sauce or dressing.
+The typical way is to serve it in a pita wrap with pickled veggies and tahini sauce or with French fries.
+However, you can enjoy falafel atop a salad with some Greek olives and a cucumber tahini sauce or dressing.

-One of our recipe testers spent quite a bit of time in the Middle East and gave this recipe high scores (and the kids loved it!), so we know you will love it too!
+One of our recipe testers spent quite a bit of time in the Middle East and gave this Easy Falafel Recipe high scores.
+The kids loved it, so we know you will love it too!

-Subscribe to our newsletter for more vegetarian recipes and let us know if you try it in the comments and share your rating!
+Subscribe to our newsletter for more vegetarian recipes.
+Let us know if you try it and share your rating in the comments below!

 Falafel